stackotter/ctfd-scraper/Readme.md

 # CTFd Scraper

+CTFd is a popular platform for hosting capture the flag competitions (hacking competitions).
+This tool automates downloading the challenges and their associated files.

 This fork updates the scraper to python3 and changes the format to suit my liking.
-It also gives the code a general clean up.

 ## Usage